Home Tags SJP

-The vicious racism that has simmered so long under America's polite society is again beginning to rise to the surface.
-And it’s not confined to one social group by a long shot.
-But it may – and in fact already has – affected the Jews, as most social issues usually do.
+The racism that has simmered so long under America's polite society is again beginning to rise to the surface, and as usual is also affecting Jews.

 American Jewish students are providing anti-Semites with their best weapon – fear.

 Letter of protest charges SJP with “harassing and intimidating Jewish students.”

 Temple University's SJP claims the pro-Israel Jewish student harassed and provoked them into assaulting him.

 UCLA Students went up to the microphone to gush hate, bias, and one-sided claims against Israel.